 An alternative solution to buying an ePOS system is renting or leasing.
 Lower upfront costs are the biggest advantage of renting.
 In addition to the following, suppliers may offer additional services to customers that choose to rent their systems:

 It is possible to upgrade the ePOS system and to benefit from the latest updates and technology.
-It is predicted, that by 2020 70% of British consumers will be using Click & Collect when purchasing takeaway food and hot beverages.
-Keeping up-to-date with consumer developments like this will be a crucial way to stay competitive in the coming years.
+The rate of contactless payments in the UK is on the rise, and keeping up-to-date with consumer developments like this will be a crucial way to stay competitive in the coming years.
+Renting an ePOS system will allow you to routinely update your hardware to maintain up to date, with, for example contactless payment systems.

 If business needs are changing, having a rented ePOS system will give businesses the flexibility of changing their ePOS system and avoid unnecessary costs.
 This can help businesses quickly meet market changes and meet new customer needs.